AberAbouRahma/TheWeatherChannel/README.md

 # TheWeatherChannel
-The Weather Channel Project of the Web Development Professional Nanodegree Program This projects uses node.js, express, body-barser, and cors.
+The Weather Channel Project of the Web Development Professional Nanodegree Program.
+This projects uses node.js, express, body-barser, and cors.
 It demonstrates the asynchronous java script programming concepts and utilizes promises, chaining as it fetches the target API for the OpenWeatherMap.org